 In the case of a testate probate, the Will nominates a person to be the personal representative called the Executor or Executrix.
 If the decedent died intestate, the personal representative is referred to as the administrator.
 In any case, this person assumes the responsibility and liability of making sure the estate administration meets all of the requirements and deadlines imposed by law and the courts.

+While often maligned as a headache, every probate is different.
 While probate has developed a harsh reputation over the years, this characterization generally applies for people who have not prepared ahead of time for their death, or for those Executors and Administrators who do not have qualified legal assistance.
 Depending on several factors, probate can either be a relatively simple task or a daunting one.
 Be aware that no matter the situation, probate may be a lengthy process often taking months or possibly years to play out, and one which may take a considerable amount of an executor’s time.
 It is always a good idea for the Executor or Administrator to retain qualified legal support before beginning this process.
 And the good news is that, with few exceptions, if an attorney is hired to help with the administration, the estate pays the cost for the attorney and not the Executor or Administrator!
 Engaging a qualified estate administration attorney with experience will enable you to take the best preventative steps to minimize tension, taxes, and legal trouble in the probate process.

 If you are the administrator of an estate, please complete the Probate Intake Questionnaire located above on the right hand side of this page and provide it to the Law Office of Cheryl R. Watkins for a free telephonic consultation with the attorney herself.